 With my head on my pillow and tears threatening to spill from my eyes, I confessed to my Savior and fell asleep immediately.
 Friends, I’ve never looked back.

-The freedom I have found since then has forever changed the way I approach decorating my home, especially when it comes to adding seasonal touches.
-And, since we have entered my most favorite season of the year, I want to share with you some easy and inexpensive fall decor ideas to get you started.
+The freedom I have found since then has forever changed how I approach decorating my home, especially when it comes to adding seasonal touches.
+We have now entered my most favorite season of the year.
+So I want to share with you some easy and inexpensive fall decor ideas to get you started.

 1. START WITH WHAT YOU HAVE